The month of January / Snow Moon

 January 14 - Thorrablot: This holiday began the Old Norse month of Snorri.
-It is still observed in Iceland with parties and a mid-winter feast.
+It's still observed in Iceland with parties and a mid-winter feast.
 It is of course sacred to Thor and the ancient Icelandic Winter Spirit of Thorri.
-On this day, we should perform blot to Thor and invite the mighty Asaman to the feast.
+On this day, practitioners perform a blot to Thor and invite the mighty Asaman to the feast!

 The month of February / Horning

 February 2 - Barri: This is the day we celebrate the wooing by Ingvi Freyr of the maiden Gerd, a symbolic marriage of the Vanir God of Fertility with the Mother Earth.
-It is a festival of fertility, the planted seed and the plowed furrow.
-For those of you who garden, this is the time to plant seeds indoors, to later be transplanted in the summer garden.
+It is a festival of fertility, the planted seed, and the plowed furrow.
+For those of you who garden, this is a great time to plant seeds indoors, to later be transplanted in the summer garden!

-February 9 - Remembrance for Eyvind Kinnrifi (whom Olaf Tryggvason tortured to death when he refused to convert, by putting a metal brazier filled with burning coals on his belly).
+February 9 - Remembrance for Eyvind Kinnrifi, whom Olaf Tryggvason tortured to death by putting a metal brazier filled with burning coals on his belly when he refused to convert.

-February 14 - Folk etymology has led to this day being called 'Feast of Vali' in modern Asatru.
-Saint Valentine has no associations with Vali, nor to the thinly disguised heathen Lupercalia rites which take place on this day.
-Many Heathens still honor this God on February 14th.
+February 14 - Folk etymology has led to this day being called "Feast of Vali" in modern Asatru.
+Saint Valentine has no associations with Vali, nor to the thinly disguised heathen Lupercalia rites that take place on this day.
+Many Heathens still honor this god on February 14th.

 The month of March / Lenting

-March 9 - Day of Remembrance for Oliver the Martyr: He was an adherent of Asatru who persisted in organizing underground sacrifices to the Gods and Goddesses despite decrees by St Olaf the Lawbreaker forbidding such activities.
-Betrayed by an informer, he was killed by Olaf’s men while preparing for the Spring sacrifice in the village of Maerin Norway.
+March 9 - Day of Remembrance for Oliver the Martyr, an adherent of Asatru who persisted in organizing underground sacrifices to the gods and goddesses despite decrees by St. Olaf the Lawbreaker forbidding such activities.
+Betrayed by an informer, he was killed by Olaf’s men while preparing for the spring sacrifice in the village of Maerin, Norway.
 Many other men whose names are lost to us were also killed, mutilated, or exiled for taking part in such sacrifices.

-Ostara is celebrated on the spring equinox around March 21.
+Near March 21 - OSTARA / SUMMER FINDING: Ostara is celebrated on the spring equinox around March 21.
 This feast marks the beginning of the summer half of the year.
-It is a celebration of fertility and was known as a fire festival (fire used to represent the sun).
-It is named after the goddess Ostara (Anglo-Saxon Eostre), who was such an integral part of heathen Germanic culture that the Christians stole and absorbed it as their own spring feast which was adapted for the Paschal holiday, and was converted to the Christian Easter.
+It's a celebration of fertility and was known as a fire festival (fire is used to represent the sun).
+It's named after the goddess Ostara (Anglo-Saxon Eostre), who was such an integral part of heathen Germanic culture that the Christians stole and absorbed it as their own spring feast, which was adapted for the Paschal holiday and was converted to the Christian Easter.
 This was all done to get more heathens to convert to their Christian beliefs.
-Her name is related to the Germanic words for "east" and "glory"; she was the embodiment of the springtime and the renewal of life.
+Her name is related to the Germanic words for "east" and "glory;" she was the embodiment of the springtime and the renewal of life.

 The month of April / Ostara

-April 9 - Remembrance for Haakon Sigurdsson (Haakon the Great), one of the Jarls of Hladhir, a great defender of Heathenism in Norway during the brutal period of forced conversion to Christianity.
+April 9 - Remembrance for Haakon Sigurdsson (Haakon the Great), one of the Jarls of Hladhir and a great defender of heathenism in Norway during the brutal period of forced conversion to Christianity.

 April 15 - Sigrblot/Sumarsdag: Today we celebrate the first day of Summer in the Old Icelandic calendar.
 In Iceland, it had strong agricultural overtones, but elsewhere in the Nordic world, it was a time to sacrifice to Odin for victory in the summer voyages and battles.

-April 22 - Yggdrasil Day: On this day, we realize the great significance that the World Tree plays in our culture, heritage, and spirituality.
-It is from the World Tree that we came, and it shelters and nurtures the Asatru today, and will offer refuge come Ragnarok.
+April 22 - Yggdrasil Day: On this day, we realize the great significance the World Tree plays in our culture, heritage, and spirituality.
+From the World Tree we came, and it shelters and nurtures the Asatru to this day Come Ragnarok, it will offer shelter.
 Trees are the lungs as well as the soul of Midgard.

-Viking fertility celebrations took place around April 30 and due to Valborg being declared a saint at that time of year, her name became associated with the celebrations.
-Valborg was worshipped in the same way that Vikings had celebrated spring and as they spread throughout Europe the two dates became mixed together and created the Valborg celebration.
+Viking fertility celebrations took place around April 30, and due to Valborg being declared a saint at that time of year, her name became associated with the celebrations.
+Valborg was worshipped in the same way Vikings had celebrated spring, and as they spread throughout Europe, the two dates became mixed together and created the Valborg celebration.

-Waluburgis is one of the main holidays during the year in both Sweden and Finland, alongside of Yule and Midsummer.
-One of the main traditions is to light large bonfires, and for the younger people to collect greens and branches from the woods at twilight, which were used to adorn the houses of the village.
-The expected reward for this task to be paid in eggs.
+Waluburgis is one of the main holidays during the year in both Sweden and Finland, alongside Yule and Midsummer.
+One of the main traditions is to light large bonfires and for the younger people to collect greens and branches from the woods at twilight, which were used to adorn the houses of the village.
+The expected reward for this task was to be paid in eggs.

-The tradition which is most spread throughout the country is probably singing songs of spring.
-The strongest and most traditional spring festivities take up most of the day from early morning to late night on April 30.
+The tradition, which is most spread throughout the country, is probably singing songs of spring.
+The strongest, most traditional spring festivities take up most of the day from early morning to late night on April 30.

-In all the Germanic countries, it is a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain".
+In all the Germanic countries, it's said to be a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain."

-It is also the Germanic equivalent of Valentine's Day and a night of love: young men are expected to go out into the woods to gather green branches and wildflowers with which they decorate the windows of their beloveds.
-For both these reasons, Heathens consider Freya to be the ruler of this festival, as she is mistress of both witchcraft and love.
-The traditional 'Maypole' or 'May Tree' is also a part of the celebration of this feast; in Scandinavia, the 'May Tree' is carried about in processions, a practice which probably goes back to the Vanic fruitfulness-procession of earliest Heathen times.
-Fires were kindled on grave mounds or other high places on this night; it is traditional for folk to leap through the flames for luck.
-A fire kindled by friction (the 'need-fire') might also be used to protect cattle against illness or cure them.
+It's also the Germanic equivalent of Valentine's Day and a night of love: young men are expected to go out into the woods to gather green branches and wildflowers, with which they decorate the windows of their beloveds.
+For both these reasons, heathens consider Freya to be the ruler of this festival, as she's mistress of both witchcraft and love.
+The traditional "Maypole" or "May Tree" is also a part of the celebration of this feast; in Scandinavia, the "May Tree" is carried about in processions, a practice that probably goes back to the Vanic fruitfulness-procession of earliest heathen times.
+Fires were kindled on grave mounds or other high places on this night; it's traditional for folks to leap through the flames for luck.
+A fire kindled by friction (the "need-fire") might also be used to protect cattle against illness or cure them.

 The month of May / Merrymoon

 May 1 - May Day: The first of May is a time of great celebration across Europe, as the fields get greener and the flowers decorate the landscape with colorful confusion.
-Freya turns her kindly face to us after the night of Walburg.
-Celebrate the birth of Spring and the gifts of Freya on this day.
+Freya turns her kindly face to us after the night of Walburg, so celebrate the birth of Spring and the gifts of Freya on this day!

 May 20 - Frigga Blot: Today we rejoice in the warmth and splendor of Spring.
-A traditional time for a Kindred campout, perform blot to honor the AllMother and thank her for the health and vitality of the Family, Kindred and Tribe.
+A traditional time for a kindred campout to perform a blot to honor the All-Mother and thank her for the health and vitality of the family, kindred, and tribe.

 The month of June / Midyear

-June 8 - Lindisfarne Day: On this day in the year 1043 Runic Era (793 CE) three Viking ships raided the Isle of Lindisfarne, officially opening what is the Viking Age.
+June 8 - Lindisfarne Day: On this day in the year 1043 Runic Era (793 CE), three Viking ships raided the Isle of Lindisfarne, officially opening what is called the Viking Age.

 June 9 - Remembrance for Sigurd the Dragon slayer (known in German versions of the story as Siegfried).
-Sigurd the Volsung: He is the model hero.
-His wooing of the Valkyrie Brynhild, the winning of the treasure of the Nibelungs, and slaying the dragon Fafnir, are priceless parts of our Asatru heritage.
+Sigurd the Volsung is the model hero.
+His wooing of the Valkyrie Brynhild, the winning of the treasure of the Nibelungs, and slaying the dragon Fafnir are priceless parts of our Asatru heritage.

+Near June 21: MIDSUMMER.
 Midsummer is the religious celebration held at the summer solstice.
 This feast usually falls around June 20-21.
-Midsummer-related holidays, traditions and celebrations are found in all the Germanic countries of Northern Europe.
+Midsummer-related holidays, traditions, and celebrations are found in all the Germanic countries of Northern Europe.
 Midsummer's eve is considered the second greatest festival of the Germanic holy year, comparable only to the 12 days of Yule.

-The Summer Solstice is the date with the longest day and hence with the shortest night.
+The Summer Solstice is the date with the longest day, hence also the shortest night.
 This date usually falls near June 21.

-Midsummer as particularly a time to make blessings to Baldur.
+Midsummer is particularly a time to make blessings to Baldur.
 Model Viking ships are also sometimes made from thin wood, filled with small flammable offerings, and burned.
 Midsummer is the high point of the year, the time when deeds are brightest and the heart is most daring.
 This is the time when our Viking forebears, having their crops safely planted, sailed off to do battle in other lands.
-It is a time for action and risk, for reaching fearlessly outward.
+It's a time for action and risk, for reaching fearlessly outward.

-The holiday is considered the time of the death of the Fair God of sunshine, Baldur and thus the turning point at which summer reaches its height and the Sun shines longest, but at the same time it is when the days will soon begin to shorten and the Earth is beginning its slow descent into winter again.
-For that reason, some groups prefer to honor the Goddess Sunna for she is the Sun that shines on crops during the summer months.
-It is important to note that midsummer is actually the first day of summer and not the middle.
+The holiday is considered the time of the death of the Fair God of sunshine, Baldur, and thus the turning point at which summer reaches its height and the sun shines longest.
+At the same time, it's when the days will soon begin to shorten and the earth is beginning its slow descent into winter again.
+For that reason, some groups prefer to honor the Goddess Sunna, for she is the sun who shines on crops during the summer months.
+It's important to note that midsummer is actually the first day of summer and not the middle.